top of page

 Supporting Student Transitions Across the Olympic Peninsula

 The Postsecondary Readiness and Enrollment on the Peninsula (PREP) partnership is a multi-year regional initiative designed to support students in Clallam, Jefferson, Mason, and Kitsap counties as they transition from high school into postsecondary education and career training.
-This work is made possible through a Horizons Regional Grant from the Bill & Melinda Gates Foundation, awarded to our region in partnership with West Sound STEM Network, College Success Foundation (CSF), and other community, education, and workforce organizations.
+This work is made possible through a Horizons Regional Grant from the Gates Foundation, awarded to the West Sound STEM Network in partnership with College Success Foundation (CSF), Peninsula College (PC), and other community, education, and workforce organizations across the region.
+PREP is one of four Horizons regional partnerships to expand programs to help more students transition from K-12 into postsecondary education.

 What PREP Does

-PREP is focused on expanding and aligning programs that are proven to help students take the next step after high school—whether that’s entering college, beginning a training program, or starting an apprenticeship.
+PREP is focused on expanding and aligning programs that are proven to help students take the next step after high school whether that’s entering college, beginning a training program, or starting an apprenticeship.
 Over three years, the partnership will:

 • Increase financial aid application completion through coordinated outreach and support for students and families.